Chanakya-dev/MondayBatch2/README.md

 # MondayBatch2
 MondayBatch2

-1)Prepare an If-else program to check whether age is above 18 or not include if,else-if and else  blocks ?
+1) Prepare an If-else program to check whether age is above 18 or not include if,else-if and else  blocks ?

 2) Take Input as String from Scanner, Iterate it using for loop for 5 times ?